 Not all business term loans are the same, though: the interest rate, length of the term, and maximum loan size depends on your business revenues and credit rating.

-Since traditional term loans have longer repayment periods than short-term loans, your business’s financials and credit score are more important.
+Since traditional term loans have longer repayment periods than short-term loans, your business’s financials and credit score for your dental practice or physician practice are more important.

-Business term loans are traditionally a bank product.
+Business term loans, including dental practice loans and medical practice loans, are traditionally a bank product.
 If you’re applying to a term loan from a bank, you can expect a longer application process with many documents required.

 There are now many online term lenders, like Funding Circle and Lending Club, that offer term loans at affordable rates.
-These lenders have online applications that are much faster to complete and process.
+These lenders have online applications that are much faster to complete and process, which is good new for your dental or medical practice loan needs.

-Every business could use some extra cash.
-Whether it’s for an equipment upgrade, an order of inventory, or a new employee, a business loan could always help out.
+Every business,including dental practice and medical practices, could use some extra cash.
+Whether it’s for an equipment upgrade, an order of inventory, or a new employee, a business loan for your dental practice or medical practice could always help out.

 But how can you find funding that your business can afford?

-We deal with all sorts of businesses here at Fundera, and we’ve got some insight into which applications lead to which loans.
+We deal with all sorts of businesses, including dental practices and medical practices, here at Fundera, and we’ve got some insight into which applications lead to which loans.

 Take a look at how a business term loan works—and what you’ll need to qualify for one.
-That will help you understand whether a term loan is the right product for you.
+That will help you understand whether a term loan is the right product for you and for your dental practice financing or medical practice financing needs.

-You probably thought of a business term loan, since it’s the most common kind of business loan out there.
+You probably thought of a business term loan, since it’s the most common kind of business loan out there utilized by medical practices and dental practices.

 And simply put, they’re all about predictability.